yonip97/The_final_benchmark/readme.md

 # The Final Benchmark

-This repository contains the dataset and evaluation pipeline accompanying our paper.
+This repository contains the dataset and evaluation pipeline accompanying the paper: “Fine-Grained Detection of Context-Grounded Hallucinations Using LLMs”

-Our paper introduces **The Final Benchmark**, a benchmark designed to evaluate LLMs’ ability to perform fine grained detection of factual inconsistencies in summaries.
-It also proposes an LLM as a judge based evaluation pipeline to assess model performance on this task.
+We introduce **Final**: a benchmark designed to evaluate LLMs’ ability to perform fine grained localization of factual inconsistencies in a grounded generation setup.
+We also propose an LLM-based evaluation pipeline to assess model performance on this task.

 ## Dataset

-The data files are in **`./data`**, and a simple loader is provided in **``dataloader.py``**.
+The data files are in **`./data`**, and a data loader is provided in **``dataloader.py``**.

-Our dataset is adapted from the DeFacto dataset introduced in the paper [On Improving Summarization Factual Consistency from Natural Language Feedback](https://arxiv.org/pdf/2212.09968); we manually curated and adapted DeFacto, then further enriched it via human–LLM collaboration.
+The dataset contains 1,405 text–summary pairs, of which 1,121 summaries contain inconsistencies, and a total of 2,131 annotated inconsistencies.

-The result is a comprehensive dataset containing 1,405 text–summary pairs, of which 1,121 summaries are inconsistent, with 2,131 annotated inconsistencies.
+We built the dataset based on the DeFacto dataset introduced in the paper [On Improving Summarization Factual Consistency from Natural Language Feedback](https://arxiv.org/pdf/2212.09968).

 Each entry in the dataset contains the following fields: